microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 Without resource state promotion, GBV may be able to reduce much of the overhead introduced by supporting promotion and decay.
 In addition, GBV can take advantage of the fact that buffers have no layout, and thus only access compatibility must be validated.
 Note that `D3D12_BARRIER_ACCESS_COMMON` is a special case that allows any type of access compatible with resource layout (and create-time attributes), which is similar to promotion.
 GBV must also handle ensuring only one write access type is performed without a barrier.

 GBV uses a sparse buffer to keep track of texture layouts globally.
 This is only necessary for texture resources since buffers have no layout.
-The buffer must be logically large enough to contain they layout of all application resources (or risk loss of validation).
-Since GBV requires synchronized queue execution, GBV reads form and writes to the global data directly during shader execution.
+The buffer must be logically large enough to contain the layout of all application resources (or risk loss of validation).
+Since GBV requires synchronized queue execution, GBV reads from and writes to the global data directly during shader execution.
 GBV writes only occur during Barrier operations since layout is not "promotable".
 This could be a big performance win over legacy ResourceBarrier validation.

 GBV uses a separate sparsely-resident buffer to keep track of local resource accessibility (state local to a given `ExecuteCommandLists` context).
 This buffer must be logically large enough to store the transient accesses for all application resources (or risk loss of validation).
 Patched shaders require write access to this buffer to keep track of UAV write operations.
 This allows GBV to validate against disparate write access types missing a barrier.